wasmCloud/examples/petclinic/README.md

 The wasmCloud Pet Clinic example application is a WebAssembly and wasmCloud-based reimagining of the classic [Spring Boot microservices Pet
 Clinic](https://github.com/spring-petclinic/spring-petclinic-microservices) example.

+The purpose of this README is to help you learn the wasmCloud application runtime.
+We took great care to describe how we designed the application and how you can extend it.
+We paid special attention to design concepts and vocabulary.
+Post questions or concerns about any aspect of this application here...
+We want to hear your feedback.

 ## Application Architecture
+The wasmCloud Pet Clinic application has the following simple architecture:
+* Start all five of the actors
+* Push a link definition between the **Clinic API** actor and an **HTTP Server** capability provider via the **wasmcloud:httpserver** contract
+* Push link definitions between the **Customers**, **Vets**, and **Visits** actors and the **postgres** capability provider via the **wasmcloud:sqldb**.
+* Ensure that both the HTTP Server and relational database capability providers are started.

 The wasmCloud Pet Clinic consists of the following five [actors](./actors):
 * [Clinic API](./actors/clinicapi/README.md) - The main JSON (aka "REST") API gateway for interacting with the service